Marketing personas: why would you need them?

 COMMUNICATION STYLE:

-As I mentioned, there are many more ways to create a persona.
-Their level of complexity also differs, depending on what the persona is for.
-Sometimes there are different types of personas, such as marketing, UX, product, or user personas.
+As I mentioned, there are many more recipes for personas, and their level of complexity also varies depending on what the persona is intended for.
+Sometimes, different types of personas are distinguished, such as marketing, UX, product or user personas.
 The people who buy our product are not always the ones for whom the product is designed.

-One of the most interesting types of personas is the so-called anti-personas, depicting someone who will not become our client, yet at the same time may become the recipient of our communication.
-With anti-persona defined, we can try to create communication in a way that will not be interesting to them.
+One of the most interesting types of personas are the so-called anti-personas, or depictions of someone who will not become our client (or we do not want them to become), but at the same time may become the recipient of our communication.
+By creating anti-personas, we can try to limit the participation of these people in our audience.

-For a better understanding of this, let's imagine that we run a car showroom and want to create a marketing campaign, promoting the fact that in our showroom you can test the latest, sports model of our brand.
-Although such an opportunity would surely interest many automotive enthusiasts, we only care about those who won't only test the car but also are potential buyers.
-On the other hand, we want to avoid people who cannot buy a car (e.g. due to its price) but are surely willing to have a free ride.
-They can cause a real cost to the company, but they are never a potential buyer.
+To better understand the situation, let's imagine that we run a car showroom and want to create a campaign based on the possibility of testing the latest, sports model of our brand.
+This is a topic that will certainly interest many car enthusiasts, but we want a premium customer who will not only test the car itself, but also potentially want to buy it.
+We want to avoid people who cannot buy a car (e.g. due to its price), but would be very happy to take advantage of the opportunity for a free ride.

-The main question is where to get all this information about our potential customers.
-The best way is, of course, research, both quantitative and qualitative.
+The basic question is of course where to get all this information about our potential customers.
+The best way is of course research, both quantitative and qualitative.
 Classic desk research with the help of Uncle Google is also useful.
-On the Internet, you will find a lot of reports and data on groups that may be your potential customers.
-If you search for "Who buys clothes online", you will find that quite a few institutions have tried to answer this question and are willing to share their results.
+On the Internet you will find many reports and studies about groups that may be your potential recipients.
+If you search, for example, "Who buys clothes online", it will turn out that quite a few institutions have already tried to answer this question and are happy to share their results.

-Analytical systems, such as Google Analytics or Facebook analytics, are also good places to look for information.
-If you have already faced the market, you have stable traffic on the website, and a solid number of fans on Facebook, then you can get a lot of information from these two sources.
+Other good places to look for information are analytical systems, such as Google Analytics or Facebook analytics.
+If you have already taken on the market, have stable traffic on your website, and a solid number of fans on Facebook, then you can extract a lot of information from these two sources.

-The last way I wanted to write about is just .. our gut.
-How, according to our intuition, we imagine a given persona.
-Usually, this gut feeling is just the result of our experiences and meeting these types of people on our way.
-Therefore, it is worth referring to specific people we know here.
-For example, if we direct our website to lawyers, and we ourselves know two people from this profession very well, although it is not the ideal size of a research group, we can have quite a lot of accurate observations and conclusions.
+The last method I wanted to write about is simply... our gut feeling.
+That is, how, according to our intuition, we imagine a given person.
+Usually, this gut feeling is simply the result of our experiences and meeting this type of person on our path.
+That is why it is worth referring here to specific people we know.
+For example, if we direct our service to lawyers, and we know two people in this profession very well, then although it is not an ideally sized research group, we can have quite a few accurate observations and conclusions.